bsubei/codecrafters-redis-zig/README.md

 - I put all the server state behind one struct.
 Now I need to move the mutex locking from being just in the hashmap to the rest of the server state (because that can also change).
 - I think I'm getting the hang of idiomatic Zig.
 It's a bit different but I think it ends up being readable because it's predictable.
 - D'oh!
 I think I made a mistake moving all the server state behind one mutex lock.
 I should probably have the Cache have its own lock so it's not slowed down by random unrelated requests from replicas (?).
+- I just realized spawning a new thread to handle each connection is a terrible idea for many reasons:
+  - because we have to propagate all write commands to all connected replicas (who keep connections alive), we are basically trying to have one thread notify a bunch of other threads.
+  - furthermore, all our data structures (the data store/cache, and the replica states) have to be behind mutex locks, and if we have a lot of replicas to propagate to + a lot of incoming client connections (we expect this to be the case for a master server), this'll put massive pressure on the master server and the locking will become a bottleneck.
+- I have to refactor the main server logic to be event-loop based.
+Probably using libxev.
+Differences with this approach:
+  - we can only process incoming client connections in series.
+But that's fine as long as none of our event callbacks block.
+We can probably still handle a ton of connections.
+  - this also means that the server becomes single-threaded.
+So we can get rid of the mutex locks!
+This'll probably end up scaling better than multi-threaded w/ locks as the number of replicas increases.
+Plus, as long as the implementation is half-decently efficient, we should mostly be I/O-bound, and that means we're not losing too much by foregoing multi-threaded.